juliaguida/oystercard/pills/health_and_safety.md

 * Don't stop to collect personal belongings.

-* Follow the instructions of the Fire Marshals (Edward, Dana, Camelia, Becks, Emily, Anna, Alice, Nikesh) to leave the building, fire exit signs and do not use lifts.
+* Follow the instructions of the Fire Marshals to leave the building, fire exit signs and do not use lifts.

 * Assembly point is in the corner of Thrawl Street and Commercial Street - turn right out of the front door.

 FIRST AID
 --------

-* If somebody gets injured, get help from one of the first aiders - Dana or Nikesh.
+* If somebody gets injured, get help from one of the first-aiders.

 * There are first aid boxes on the 3rd floor.